mainmatter/mainmatter.com/src/posts/2024-10-18-introducing-sheepdogjs.md

 authorHandle: beerinho
 tags: ["svelte"]
 bio: "Daniel Beer"
-description: "Daniel Beer introduces SheepdogJS, the newest way to handle asynchronous tasks in your Svelte app"
+description: "Daniel Beer introduces Sheepdog, the newest way to handle asynchronous tasks in your Svelte app"
 og:
   image: ""
 tagline: |
   <p>
-    Daniel Beer introduces SheepdogJS, the newest way to handle asynchronous tasks in your Svelte app
+    Sometimes handling async tasks can feel like trying to herd sheep.
+With Sheepdog, you'll have an expert to help you keep your async flock in order.
   </p>

 image: ""